Kong/docs.konghq.com/app/konnect/runtime-manager/configuration/index.md

 Gateway services can be managed though Runtime Manager:

-* When you create a {{site.konnect_short_name}} service implementation through the S, it automatically creates a Gateway service.
+* When you create a {{site.konnect_short_name}} service implementation through the Setup Wizard, it automatically creates a Gateway service.
 * You can also create a Gateway service directly through Runtime Manager.
 This service won't be attached to an API product by default.